newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 Service design is a very abstract term for most people I always stay away from that one.
 The projects they do are very versatile and different from one another.
 But what they have in common are that they always solve problems creatively and find ways to improve services.

-## Is there something you can point out in her daily live that looks like she does on her work?
+## Is there something you can point out in her daily live that she does at work?

+Marie is very organised.
+She has lists of everything, luckily there are no coloured stickies yet to write it on.
+You can safely assume that our holidays are well planned!

+From a user-research perspective she has this thing that when she's on the train stranger tell their live stories to her very easily.
+All kinds of drama, I mean incurable illnesses, really personal stuff.
+That's why I think she's good in what she does.